budivoy/budivoy/README.md

 Here to make things better -- building from scratch, fixing what's broken, and making sure it actually works.
 I lead teams on R&D projects, mostly in machine learning and cybersecurity.

 What's here?
-You'll see mostly my experiments with various tools and code for Kaggle competitions.
+You'll see mostly my experiments where GitHub is the only way to contribute / store / sync code.

+All upstream is moved to Codeberg (https://codeberg.org/budivoy).

+🌱

 <!--
 **budivoy/budivoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.